Harnessing quantum back-action for time-series processing: Conclusions and Discussion

-As the field transitions to experimental implementations, our results highlight the necessity of identifying optimal protocols, especially in the finite resources scenario.
+As the field transitions to experimental implementations, our results highlight the importance of identifying protocols that make the best use of limited resources while exploiting the beneficial role of measurement back-action.
 In this context, we combine the previous knowledge on the better scaling of the OLP compared to the RSP with the ability to positively affect the reservoir dynamics by tuning the measurement strength.
-Together, these findings emphasize the OLP as a compelling candidate for near-term experimental demonstrations of QRC.This practical orientation is essential as experimental interest in QRC continues to grow \cite{Yelin2024, Chen2020, Suzuki2022, spagnolo2022experimental,Pfeffer2022, Kubota2023, Yasuda2023, hu2024overcoming, Paternostro2024, PhysRevApplied.20.014051}, providing a clear roadmap for researchers aiming to harness the capabilities of quantum systems for data processing tasks.
+Together, these findings emphasize the OLP as a compelling candidate for near-term experimental demonstrations of QRC.
+This practical orientation is essential as experimental interest in QRC continues to grow \cite{Yelin2024, Chen2020, Suzuki2022, spagnolo2022experimental,Pfeffer2022, Kubota2023, Yasuda2023, hu2024overcoming, Paternostro2024, PhysRevApplied.20.014051}.
+From an experimental perspective, the OLP is feasible with currently available technology.
+Its main requirement is the ability to implement weak or partial measurements with a tunable strength, a capability that has already been demonstrated in several quantum platforms, including superconducting circuits, cold atoms, and photonic systems \cite{pan2020weak, spagnolo2022experimental, murch2013observing, naghiloo2019introduction, Yasuda2023}.
+In integrated photonics for example, such measurements can be naturally realized by using parametrized beamsplitters or tunable directional couplers that route the signal mode into an ancillary path only with a controlled probability.
+By detecting the ancilla mode while leaving the main mode largely undisturbed, these devices effectively implement a weak measurement whose strength is set by the beamsplitter transmissivity.
+This approach, together with the ability to incorporate additional ancilla modes on-chip, provides a practical route for realizing indirect-measurement-based protocols such as the OLP on scalable photonic hardware.

 Moreover, our work addresses the growing concerns regarding the scalability and trainability of quantum machine learning models.
 As variational quantum algorithms face challenges related to these issues, QRC emerges as a compelling alternative.
 Not only by following this approach trainability issues such as barren plateaus \cite{LaroccaBarrenPlateaus} are avoided.
 Using the optimized OLP we provide a pathway for conducting machine learning tasks efficiently at scale.